LM03/LM03.github.io/_posts/2017-11-19-Untitled-document.md

 **_Variables_**

-*Butterflies zoom in and out the page so you've got to be aware not to get hit as if you do you will die, use just left and right arrow, they shoot as well!*
+*Butterflies zoom in and out the page so you've got to be aware not to get hit as if you do you will die, use just left and right arrow, they shoot as well! and you also get points for when you shoot them down.*

 **_Double dragon_**